truca/altair-svc/README.md

  -F operations='{ "query": "mutation ($file: File!) { createBook(data:{avatar: $file, name: \"book\"}) { id } }", "variables": { "file": null } }' \
  -F map='{ "0": ["variables.file"] }' \
  -F 0=@img.png

+### AuthN / AuthZ

+We're using 2 tokens: an access token and a refresh token.
+The access token has all the info of the user and is secure to read directly from, but has a shorter duration.
+If the access token is expired, we use the refresh token to give you a new access token automatically on any endpoint.
+Both durations are handled by env variables

+#### Access token expiration

+it has 2 expirations: one for the cookie, and another in the expiresIn param, which is the one that matters because it can't be modified by the user.
+We just added the cookie expiration so that in most cases where the access token is expired, we're simply going to not receive it, so there's less things to check